ArseniiBylym/Buddha_Jones/api/docs/source/includes/_spot-sent.md

 false | gfx_finish | int | 0 | send 0/1
 false | customer_contact | string| null | customer contact ids json encoded array ids like "[1,2,3,4]"

+**In update send all data, full dataset is requred as prevoius entry will be deleted and new entry will be created in db**

 ## Get all finishing house